chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Tests for selectors.
+- Make mode keymaps configurable per document
+  - Mode keymaps have to be created OnDocumentInit
+  - Solution: each document has its own mode objects
 - Conceal (Generalization of listchars)
   - UI gets a modified version of the text
   - Needed for characters with more than 1 width, like tabs, since every character in the ui version of the text must be of width 1, for ease of computations
+  - Problem: move up/down needs to known width of modified characters
   - Rewrite syntax highlighting to work similarly
     - Allows multiple labels per character?
 I.e. error and number/string at the same time
-- Make mode keymaps configurable per document
-  - Mode keymaps have to be created OnDocumentInit
-  - Solution: each document has its own mode objects
+- Different forms of wrapping left/right + word/character
 - Make labeling generation asynchronous
-- Different forms of wrapping left/right + word/character
+- Tests for selectors.

+MIDDLE TERM
 - Fix unnecessary pylint complains
 - Enhance selector set

-MIDDLE TERM
 - Contextual completion
   - For completion it is also needed that the full text can be constructed including the pending operation.